Maine Photography Article

 A Good Quality Camera

 Regarding camera equipment, a full-frame DSLR camera with a high-quality zoom lens is recommended.
-The Canon EOS 5D Mark IV or Nikon D850 are excellent options for capturing stunning photos of the Snowy Owl.
-A 600mm lens or longer is ideal for capturing the bird in detail.
+The Canon EOS 5D Mark IV or the Nikon D850 are excellent options for capturing stunning photos of the Snowy Owl.
+A lens of 600mm or longer is ideal for capturing the bird in detail.
 If you don’t have access to a long-zoom lens, consider renting one for the occasion at the Photo Center in Brick, New Jersey.

 AREA